 Introduction

 The mechanical loading of rocks results in local inelastic processes that produce microcracks [Kranz, 1983], and their cooperative interaction leads to formation of macroscopic fractures [Wong et al., 1997].
-The growth of fractures results in in the loss of cohesion and a reduction in rock strength, imparting permanent changes to the material.
+The growth of fractures results in the loss of cohesion and a reduction in rock strength, imparting permanent changes to the material.
 In addition, the introduction of fractures within a rock volume can modify porosity and permeability, affecting the transport properties of these materials.
-Finally, fracture energy is a major component of the work budget during rock deformation.
-The study of fracture energy is of relevance to artificial applications such as geothermal recovery, hydrocarbon extraction, safe design of nuclear repositories, and natural processes such as volcanism and seismology.
+Finally, fracture energy is a major component of the work budget during rock deformation[Lockner et al., 1991; Wong, 1982].
+The study of fracture energy is of relevance to industrial applications such as geothermal recovery, hydrocarbon extraction, safe design of nuclear repositories, as well as natural processes that accompany volcanism and earthquake generation.

+Input energy is dissipated as both ductile + brittle – important to constrain brittle.
+This requires understanding of the nuanced differences in fracture processes.

 Thus, it is important to quantify the mechanisms of fracture growth and associated energy release.

 The evolution of microcracks during rock deformation, and their evolution into macrofractures is a complex process influenced by lithology and associated rock strength [Menendez et al, 1996; Horii and Nemat-Nasser, 1985], porosity [Sulem and Ouffroukh, 2006] and confining pressure [Wong, 1997].
 Microstructural analyses of rock fracture indicate that while fracture growth in crystalline rocks such as granite occurs largely through the coalescence of tensile microcracks [Brace et al., 1966; Moore and Lockner, 1995], resulting in the formation of dilatant shear bands [Walsh and Brace, 1984].
 In weaker sedimentary rocks such as sandstone, pore collapse and shear microcracking have been shown to be the dominating mechanisms [Gallagher et al., 1974; Zhang et al, 1990], often resulting in the formation of compactant shear bands [Sulem and Ouffroukh, 2006].
-The process of fracture growth is further influenced by the effect of confining pressure, which impedes dilatant deformation and replaces it with non-dilatant processes.
-In granite, shear microcracking is observed to increase with confining pressure [Velde et al., 1993; Escartin et al., 1997], whereas we observe a transition from dilating shear bands to compacting shear bands in sandstone [Menendez et al, 1996; Besuelle, 2001].
+The process of fracture growth is further influenced by the effect of confining pressure, which impedes dilatant deformation and favors non-dilatant processes.
+In granite, shear microcracking is observed to increase with confining pressure [Velde et al., 1993; Escartin et al., 1997], whereas a transition from dilating shear bands to compacting shear bands occurs in sandstone [Menendez et al, 1996; Besuelle, 2001].
 While microstructural analyses help us build qualitative, observation-based models of fracture growth, they do not quantify the relative abundance of tensile and shear microcracks, and their influence on fracture energy, geometry and volumetric evolution of the shear fracture zone.